As an Amazon Associate we earn from qualifying purchases.

 - Thermometer (oven or thermapen, ideally both)

-As you can see, we are keeping our tools simple!
+As you can see, I am keeping my tools simple!

 - 1 Turkey of your choice

 - 1 tablespoon salt for every 5 pounds of turkey

 - ½ tablespoon white sugar for every 5 pounds of turkey

 - ½ tablespoon brown sugar for every 5 pounds of turkey

 - ½ teaspoon of liquid smoke for every 5 pounds of turkey